How to Write Content That AI Platforms Actually Cite: Lessons From 29 Million AI Answers

 When a user asks an AI platform a question, the AI is literally looking for content that answers that question.
 An FAQ section provides pre-formatted question-answer pairs that the AI can extract with minimal processing.
 The question acts as a matching signal and the answer provides the citation content.

 Think about the mechanics.
 A user asks Perplexity: "How much does Notion cost for a team of 10?"
 If your listicle has an FAQ that reads "How much does Notion cost?
 Notion offers a free plan for individuals.
-For teams, the Team plan starts at $10 per user per month, making a team of 10 approximately $100/month," the AI can extract that answer almost verbatim.
-The question in your FAQ matched the user's query, and the answer provided the exact information needed.
+For teams, the Team plan starts at $10 per user per month, making a team of 10 approximately $100/month" — the AI extracts that answer almost verbatim.
+The question in your FAQ matched the user's query, and the answer had exactly what the AI needed.
+That's the whole game.

 - Write FAQs that match real user queries.
 Use tools like AnswerThePublic, AlsoAsked, or simply observe what questions appear in AI platform responses to understand what people are asking.